 - the most appropriate research methodology

-- for lab based moderated testing – the facilitation approach to be adopted, and prepare a facilitation guide for the testing
+- for lab based moderated testing – the facilitation approach to be adopted, and the set up: either desk based or living room style

 - for remote unmoderated testing – tasks and attitudinal questions to be set: it is critical that these are specific, clear and unambiguous so testers will be able to work through these quickly on their own without any clarification, understand when they have completed a task, and be able to complete the test without assistance.

 - the screener to be used in tester recruitment